By: Pivot Energy

-If you’re currently wracking your brain trying to remember what an SREC is, please check out our previous blog, Solar Renewable Energy Credits 101, which covers all the basics.
+If you’re currently wracking your brain trying to remember what an SREC is, please check out our previous blog, Solar Renewable Energy Certificates 101, which covers all the basics.
 Here, we’ll review how certain companies are already leveraging these niche markets to make their transitions to clean energy sources as lucrative as possible, and how the REC market might become even more complicated in the near future.

 Be advised that SREC markets currently only operate in the following states: California, North Carolina, Delaware, Illinois, New Jersey, Massachusetts, Maryland, Pennsylvania, Ohio, Virginia, and Washington DC.
 Some additional states, including the parts of any of the 13 states within PJM have areas that are eligible for participation in “outside SREC markets”, but may not have their own SREC markets.

 The answer may not surprise you; it's the basic economic principles of supply and demand.

 In states with a mandatory renewable portfolio standard (RPS), investor-owned utilities (IOUs) buy a significant volume of RECs to meet requirements that a certain percentage of their portfolio consist of renewable energy, such as solar, wind, or hydropower.
 (Note that traditional RECs are technology-agnostic, meaning that it makes no difference whether the clean energy was produced by a wind turbine or a hamster on a wheel, provided that they are “renewable”.)
 However, in select states – specifically, the eleven states listed above – a portion of this clean electricity must be generated by solar energy; thus, SRECs can command a higher price because utilities need to use them as a means of meeting these solar-specific production (aka “solar carve-out”) requirements.